vtArray< E > Class Template Reference

 Protected Member Functions

-virtual bool Grow (unsigned int)
+virtual bool Grow (uint)

-virtual void DestructItems (unsigned int first, unsigned int last)
+virtual void DestructItems (uint first, uint last)

 Protected Attributes